TBMCPlugins/Chroma-Chat/README.md

     /u announce remove <index> - Remove announcement by index (see below).
     /u announce list - List announcements with indexes.
     /u announce settime <minutes> - Set the time between announcements in minutes.
+    /u announce edit <index> <message> - Directly edits the announcement at the specified index.
+If there are less announcements than index, it'll create enough announcements.